 3.4.4.
-Augmented reality
+Augmented Reality

-Augmented Reality (AR) is an extension of the traditional virtual environment technology.
-Instead of immersing a user inside a virtual world completely, AR allows the user to see the real world, whilst supplementing it with virtual objects superimposed within the real world [105].
+Augmented Reality (AR) is an extension of the traditional virtual environment technology, which aims to immerses a user inside a virtual world completely.
+By contrast, AR allows the user to see the real world, whilst supplementing it with virtual objects which are superimposed within the real world [Azu97].

-Most AR technologies have been based upon the use of some form of transparent display, which is positioned between the real world and the eyes of the user [106].
+Most AR technologies have been based upon the use of some form of transparent display which is positioned between the real world and the eyes of the user [Pin01].
 The most basic method is by overlaying computer graphics onto a 2D tabletop surface.
-In order to align the computer graphics with the physical reality, cameras are used to track the movements of the user's vision and allow the graphics to be realigned [107].
-Rekimoto et al. [108] developed an InfoTable, which combined a set of cameras for identifying real objects and an LCD projector for adding useful information to the known objects.
-The development of a collaborative AR environment has also been reported, in which several users can be tracked and see the same virtual objects from different perspectives [109].
+In order to align the computer graphics with the physical reality, cameras are used to track the movements of the users vision and allow the graphics to be realigned [LaR98].
+Rekimoto et al. [RS99] developed an InfoTable which combined a set of cameras for identifying real objects that were placed on the tabletop and an LCD projector for adding useful information to the known objects.
+The development of a collaborative AR environment has also been reported, in which several users can be tracked and see the same virtual objects from different perspectives [SFH00].

-Potential AR applications include medical visualization, maintenance and repair, annotation, robot path planning, entertainment and aircraft navigation [105].
+Potential AR applications include medical visualization, maintenance and repair, annotation, robot path planning, entertainment and aircraft navigation [Azu97].
 Several AR techniques have now been shown to add value to the information available to doctors in the medical world.
-3D medical datasets of a patient can be rendered in real time and overlaid onto the patient, allowing the doctor virtually to see inside the patient [110].
-This technique can also be used for medical training.
-Some examples of deploying this technology can be found in a recent survey [111].
+3D medical datasets of a patient can be rendered in real time and overlaid onto the patient, allowing the doctor virtually to see inside the patient [GLPW96].
+This technique could also be used for medical training.
+Some examples of deploying this technology can be found in a recent survey by Vidal et al. [VBB04].

-One approach to facilitating interaction in an AR environment is to use Tiles as a reference between the virtual object and the real world [112].
+One approach to facilitating interaction in an AR environment is to use Tiles as a reference between the virtual object and the real world [PTB02].
 Through a head mounted camera, the computer can identify the uniquely labelled Tiles and superimpose other graphics onto each Tile.
-ARToolKit is a software library for building AR applications [113], which has been successfully used in several applications [114].
-The Tile approach was extended to become a Personal Interaction Panel (PIP), which provided a two handed 'pen and pad' interface for AR applications, allowing users to interact with virtual controls overlaid onto the panel [109].
+ARToolKit is a software library for building AR applications [BKP01], which has been successfully in several example applications [The04].
+The Tile approach was extended to become a Personal Interaction Panel (PIP), which provided a two handed 'pen and pad' interface for AR applications and allowed users to interact with virtual controls overlaid onto the panel [SFH00].